fossdevops/makerware-docker/README.md

  - Run the `run.sh` script.
 By default, the user's home directory will be applied as a mount and be visible in the Makerbot Desktop app, but nothing else

 ## Please note
-The docker-compose file is not directed at nvidia user.
+The docker-compose file is not directed at nvidia users.
 This doesnt mean it wont work, but may need some slight changes.
-Notes for this are in the docker-compose.yml file
+I primarily work on an intel platform with a built-in HD gpu, so that was my target.
+Notes for possible chnages needed for nvidia gpu acceloration are in the `docker-compose.yml` file